-In a time of change, the best way to make change happen is by inspiring people.
+In a time of churning, the best way to make change happen is by inspiring people.

-One of the world’s most inspirating leaders is Elon Musk, founder of Paypal, Tesla, and SpaceX.
+One of the world’s most inspiring leaders is Elon Musk: the founder not only of Paypal but also of Tesla and SpaceX.

-- He spoke in language that was meaningful to his audience:
+- He spoke in a way and in language that was meaningful to his audience:

 Technical at times, he defined customer benefits and used music, lighting, and visual aids that were part of what they expected